iPath Pure Beta Crude Oil ETN

 OIL currently has a P/E ratio of N/A, whereas JAGCX's P/E ratio is N/A. In terms of profitability, OIL's ROE is +0.00%, compared to JAGCX's ROE of N/A. Regarding short-term risk, OIL is more volatile compared to JAGCX.
 This indicates potentially higher risk in terms of short-term price fluctuations for OIL.Check JAGCX's competition here

-OIL vs IOO Comparison April 2026
+OIL vs PGGFX Comparison May 2026

 OIL plays a significant role within the Financial Services sector.
 Its performance reflects broader market trends and attracts considerable investor interest.